 Students in Catholic Studies are encouraged to seek out appropriate courses across the university’s offerings, including occasional courses taught in other departments and programs, for approval by the director of the program.

-- REL 349, Topic in Christianity, Lynn Jencks
+- REL 349, Topics in Christianity, Laura Dingeldein

 - Robert Orsi, Grace Craddock Nagle Professor of Catholic Studies